tiagomota79/qc-covid19-tracker/README.md

 - amCharts
 - Vanilla JS

 With the new coronavirus spreading quickly throughout the world, people rely on data to understand the situation and get a sense of things to come.
-The Quebec government set up a [website](https://www.quebec.ca/sante/problemes-de-sante/a-z/coronavirus-2019/situation-coronavirus-quebec/) with updated information on cases, deaths and a breakdown of cases by province.
+The Quebec government set up a [website](https://www.quebec.ca/sante/problemes-de-sante/a-z/coronavirus-2019/situation-coronavirus-quebec/) with updated information on cases, tests, deaths and a breakdown of some of that information by region and age group.
 Which is helpful!
-But the government website uses a simple table to convey all that information.
+But the government website uses simple tables to convey all that information.
 Usually, graphs help people better understand data.
-Also, the government website doesn't contain a cumulative cases evolution, which would show people how the disease is spreading in our province.
-This app aims to solve both those issues.
+Also, the government website doesn't contain a cumulative cases evolution - which would show people how the disease is spreading in our province - or a historic of new cases confirmed per day - which would help track the testing.
+This app aims to bring all that information to life in an easy to digest format.

 ### Getting the evolution of COVID-19 cases